FIRE AND RESCUE NSW

 02 8071 4848

 Marine Rescue NSW saves lives on the water.
-More than 3,000 volunteers watch over boaters on the NSW coastline from Point Danger to Eden and inland on the high-risk Alpine Lakes and Murray River at Moama.
-We have this year expanded our capability, delivering 10 new rescue vessels and establishing our 45th unit and our first offshore – on Lord Howe Island.
+More than 3,000 volunteer members of 45 units watch over boaters on the NSW coastline from Point Danger to Eden, inland on the high-risk Alpine Lakes and Murray River at Moama and now on Lord Howe Island.
 Our volunteers respond to emergencies around the clock, in hazardous weather and sea conditions and monitor marine radio 24/7 for distress calls to ensure boaters in trouble get help fast.
-In the past year, our crews launched 2,540 missions, returning almost 6,000 boaters safely to shore.
-They also demonstrated their versatility and commitment to serving our community, stepping in to support the emergency response to the State’s unprecedented bushfire crisis and COVID-19 pandemic.
+In 2019-20, our crews launched 2,540 missions, returning almost 6,000 boaters safely to shore.
+Over the past 18 months, our volunteers have demonstrated their resilience, versatility and commitment to serving our community, maintaining their core services throughout the COVID-19 pandemic and stepping up to support SES operations in response to the March 2021 flood crisis.

 SURF LIFE SAVING NSW